ahmedcodein/word_guesser/README.md

 Based on the main objectives presented in 2.2, 2.2.1 and 2.2.2, the following list of requirements is distilled:

-1. The game is python classes-based code
+1. The game should be build with python classes in mind
-2. A landing window welcoming the player
+2. The game should start with welcoming statement
-3. A simple, yet informative list of instructions to lead the player as how to play
+3. The game should display a simple, yet informative list of instructions to lead the player as how to play
-4. A way to collect the player name
+4. The game should collect the player name
-5. The game has three difficulty levels, easy, intermediate and difficult
+5. The game should have three difficulty levels, easy, intermediate and difficult
-6. A possibility to allow the player to choose the difficulty level
+6. The game should allow the player to choose the difficulty level
-7. A game Dashboard displaying the game settings and status
+7. A game should have a dashboard to display the game settings and status
-8. A way to allow the player to restart or exit the game
+8. The game should allow the player to restart or exit the game

 ### 2.4.
 Planning

+In the following subsections the game logic and a conceptual data model are presented.

+#### 2.4.1.
+Game Logic

 The major part of the planing is related to crafting an initial logic of the game.
 One approach of course is to use a flow chart.
 The author, however, decides to develop a what might be considered to be a simplistic Pseudocode.
-The reasons for that is explained in the following subsection.

-#### 2.4.1.
-Game Logic

-During the planning phase, the author chooses to write a simple Pseudocode for the project.
 The reason is that by writing such Pseudocode although not sophisticated by any standard, four paramount purposes are served, these are:

 1. Helping the author to comprehend the general logic of the game.
 2. Helping the author to build a mental structure of the entire game.
 This aids the author to write the code with modularity in mind (let this modularity be functions or classes) with each module as simple as possible.